sdr4w/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.0   2012-10-06:  288   Max.   :2355
 ##  NA's   :2304    (Other)   :15840
 ```
-The strategy for filling in all of the missing values in the dataset is use the rounded mean for that 5-minute interval.
+The strategy for filling in all of the missing values in the dataset is to use the rounded mean for that 5-minute interval.

 ```r
 df2  <- sqldf("SELECT AVG(steps) AS stepAvg,date,interval FROM df WHERE steps <> 'NA' GROUP BY interval");